ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    Then, the KDC computes a Partial IV as the byte string concatenation of COUNT and NEW_NUM, in this order.
 Finally, the AEAD nonce is computed as the XOR between the Base IV and the Partial IV.

-   In order to comply with the security requirements of AEAD encryption algorithms, the KDC MUST NOT use the same pair (AEAD encryption key, AEAD nonce).
+   In order to comply with the security requirements of AEAD encryption algorithms, the KDC MUST NOT reuse the same pair (AEAD encryption key, AEAD nonce).
 For example, this includes not using the same encryption key from the administrative keying material more than 2^16 times during the same rekeying instance.

 * The protected header of the COSE_Encrypt0 object MUST include the following parameters.